 We may need to consider: Who else is in the area?
 Are we using a managed or supervised venue?
 What is the etiquette here?
 Where can we park and change considerately to other users?
 Who else is paddling with us?
-What is their current ability?
+What is their current skill level and experience and are they appropriate for the planned session?
 Are we aware of their motivations?
+Do any group members have specific needs?
+What is the group size and is it appropriate?
+What are the group aims for the session?
+How will we communicate as a group during the session?